flyteorg/flyte/docs/user_guide/flyte_fundamentals/optimizing_tasks.md

 ## Retries

-Flyte's robust retry mechanism enhances the reliability of distributed computing environments by effectively managing task failures.
-This section delves into the configuration and application of retries, ensuring you can maximize task resilience and efficiency.
+Flyte also allows you to automatically retry failing tasks in the case of system-level or catastrophic errors that may arise from issues that don’t have anything to do with user-defined code, like network issues and data center outages.
+This section delves into the configuration and application of retries.

 ### Understanding Retry Types